Super-NES/beautiful-jekyll/index.md

   </figcaption>
 </figure>

-WebRTC uses the **UDP** transport protocol.
-UDP is a lightweight message protocol that allows it to send messages quickly and without waiting for a response from the other user.

 According to [WebRTC Security](http://webrtc-security.github.io/):

 > Encryption is a mandatory feature of WebRTC, and is enforced on all components, including signaling mechanisms.
 Resultantly, all media streams sent over WebRTC are securely encrypted, enacted through standardised and well-known encryption protocols.
 The encryption protocol used depends on the channel type; data streams are encrypted using Datagram Transport Layer Security (DTLS) and media streams are encrypted using Secure Real-time Transport Protocol (SRTP).